Codecademy/docs/content/java/concepts/math-methods/terms/tan/tan.md

 ---
 Title: '.tan()'
-Description: 'Returns the trigonometric tangent of an angle, in radians'
+Description: 'Returns the tangent of an angle given in radians'
 Subjects:
   - 'Computer Science'
 Tags: